Kietpawpan/roman/README.md

 ## Version History

 ### 2.1 | Sep.
 1, 2024
 - New output format: Capitalizing the first letter of each word.
+- Input warning: Allowing only Thai language, dash, and space.

 ### 2.0 | Sep.
 1, 2024
 - New UX, using w3.css.